 While a financial advisor can help you set up with a plan, many are focused solely on product sales such as mortgages, investments, and insurance.
 They’re not likely to ask where you see yourself in five years, and might not truly understand your short-and-long-term money needs.

-A better option is to work with a fee-only financial planner who can take an objective look at your overall financial health and draw up a plan to help you reach your goals.
-The challenge is there aren’t many fee-only advisors out there and a comprehensive plan could set you back several thousand dollars.
+A better option might be to work with a fee-only financial planner who can take an objective look at your overall financial health and draw up a plan to help you reach your goals.
+The challenge is a lack of fee-only advisors in Canada, plus a comprehensive plan could set you back several thousand dollars.

 One idea is to create a basic financial plan of your own.
 The process alone will allow you to think about money in ways you never have before.
 If in the end you have more questions than answers, by all means reach out for professional guidance.